-If there's anything synonymous with holiday travel, it's congestion.
+If there's anything synonymous with holiday air travel, it's congestion.
 The roads to the airport are packed.
-The lines to the ticket counter are long.
-The line at security is long.
-All flights are booked solid.
+The lines to the ticket counter and through security are long, and flights are booked solid.
 It's an unfortunately messy means to an end, and adding in arthritis pain only makes it more frustrating.

-- Book smart: If you can, choose a flight that's less likely to be fully-booked (like mid-week), and travels non-stop to prevent unnecessary re-boarding.
+- Book smart.
+If you can, choose a flight that's less likely to be fully booked (like one during midweek), and travels nonstop to prevent unnecessary reboarding.
 Also, book a seat with extra leg room if you can.

-- Stay hydrated: No matter where you're traveling, make sure to drink plenty of water.
-Getting plenty of fluid helps keep inflammation away.
+- Stay hydrated.
+No matter where you're traveling, make sure to drink plenty of water.
+Getting plenty of fluid helps.

-- Avoid alcohol: While a glass of wine might help the flight go by quicker, alcohol (and caffeine) can aggravate inflammation.
-Ask for cranberry juice when the drink cart comes by—it helps ease inflammation.
+- Avoid alcohol.
+While a glass of wine might help the flight go by quicker, alcohol (and caffeine) can dehydrate you.
+Ask for cranberry juice when the drink cart comes by — it may help ease inflammation.

-- Get more leg room: Ask a flight attendant if there's an available seat with more available leg room.
-You never know when you'll find another passenger in the holiday spirit to give up his or her seat.
+- Get more legroom.
+Ask a flight attendant if there's an available seat with more available legroom.
+You never know when you'll find another passenger in the holiday spirit willing to give up their seat.

 Traveling by rail offers more opportunities to be active to prevent stiffness than air travel.
 Unlike airplanes, there are more options for where you can sit.
-When booking your ticket, find out if there are seats available that are easier to access or are designed for people with limitations.
+When booking your ticket, find out if there are seats available that are easier to access or are designed for people with additional needs.

 As you board, ask the staff where key facilities are located, especially the nearest restroom.
 As with an airplane, inform staff members if you may need extra assistance.

-Leaving early for your destination gives you more time to get out of the car more often to stretch and move around.
+Leaving early for your destination gives you more time to make stops and get out of the car to stretch and move around.
 Take advantage of rest stops and roadside attractions.